Egoscio-zz/webapps/README.md

 })
 ```

 These snippets of code form the foundation of your application, yet they don't just yet.
-That's for step 2 :)
+That's for step 2!

-## Part 2: Let's make something!
+## Step 2: Let's make something!

 Now that we have the base of our app, lets make something simple... a tap race game!